nicktaras/web-icon-scraper/README.md

 ````

 # Options:
-url: 'url' you wish to use as String (required)
+url: 'url' as String (required)

-sort: 'asc' or 'des' (descending or ascending in size)
+sort: 'asc' or 'des' (descending or ascending in icon size)

-limit: number to limit icons, defaults to 10.
+limit: limit icons as Integer.

-checkStatus: boolean.
-When true it checks the status code 200 before returning the list of icons.
+checkStatus: When true it checks the status code of each icon, returns all of status code 200.

 # Test
 from the /test directory run, yarn test